 Code Ref.
-Compliance and Implementation Compliance F. OTHER INVESTORS F. OTHER INVESTORS Individual shareholders actively participate in the Group's AGM and exercise their voting rights.
-G. INTERNET OF THINGS A ND CYBERSECURITY G.1 Identify connectivity and related cyber risks G.2 Appoint a CISO and allocate budget to implement a cybersecurity policy A Group Information Security Deputy General Manager was recruited on 1st April 2021 V G.3 Include cyber security in Board agenda It is a regular agenda item on the Board agenda $\checkmark$ G.4 Obtain periodic assurance to review effectiveness of cybersecurity risk management A firm of external consultants were engaged to review the effectiveness of the Group's cybersecurity risk management during the year.
-H. SUSTAINABILITY: ESG R ISKS AND OPPORTUNITIES H.1 Integration of ESG risks and opportunities The Group has embedded the identification of ESG risks and opportunities to its existing business risk management processes.
+Compliance and Implementation Compliance F. OTHER INVESTORS Individual shareholders actively participate in the Group's AGM and exercise their voting rights.
+V G. INTERNET OF THINGS A ND CYBERSECURITY G.1 Identify connectivity and related cyber risks This function was complied with by the Group Head of IT for the year under review.
+G.2 Appoint a CISO and allocate budget to implement a cybersecurity policy A Group Information Security Deputy General Manager was recruited on 1st April 2021 G.3 Include cyber security in Board agenda It is a regular agenda item on the Board agenda \checkmark G.4 Obtain periodic assurance to review effectiveness of cybersecurity risk management A firm of external consultants were engaged to review the effectiveness of the Group's cybersecurity risk management during the year.
+V H. SUSTAINABILITY: ESG R ISKS AND OPPORTUNITIES H.1 Integration of ESG risks and opportunities The Group has embedded the identification of ESG risks and opportunities to its existing business risk management processes.
 Please refer to the Climate Risk Report on pages 288 to 304 of this Report.
 H.2 Stakeholder engagement on ESG matters The Group applies a systematic materiality assessment which includes formal and informal stakeholder engagement.
 This process is explained in the Materiality and Stakeholder Engagement sections on pages 86 to 89.
 V H.3 & H.4 Sustainability governance Group and Sector-level ESG Steering Committees have been established in line with the adoption of IFRS S1 and S2.
 Further information is available on page 290 of this Report.
-The Group's approach to managing the following elements are described in the given page references.
-Health and safety: page 265 Climate change: page 288 Pollution prevention: page 288 • Effluent treatment: page 282 Sustainable resource use: page 104 Restoration of natural resources: page 277 Renewable energy: page 279 • Biodiversity: page 286 H.5 ESG related disclosures The Group's Annual Report includes sustainability-related financial disclosures aligned to the IFRS Sustainability Reporting Disclosure Standards.
-Information on the business impacts of sustainability related risks and opportunities are available in the Group's Climate Risk Report on page 288
+The Group's approach to managing the following elements are described in the given page references. Ø • Health and safety: page 265 Climate change: page 288 Pollution prevention: page 288 • Effluent treatment: page 282 Sustainable resource use: page 104 Restoration of natural resources: page 277 Renewable energy: page 279 • Biodiversity: page 286 H.5 ESG related disclosures The Group's Annual Report includes sustainability-related financial disclosures aligned to the IFRS Sustainability Reporting Disclosure Standards.
+Information on the business impacts of sustainability related risks and opportunities are available in the Group's Climate Risk Report on page 288 V